What Are Some Examples Of Physical Weathering

 Q: How do plant roots contribute to physical weathering?

 A: Plant roots can grow into cracks and fissures within rocks.
-As the roots grow thicker, they exert pressure on the surrounding rock, widening the cracks and leading to the fracturing and disintegration of the rock.
+As the roots grow thicker, they exert pressure on the surrounding rock, widening the cracks and leading to the fracturing and disintegration of the rock It's one of those things that adds up.
+Practical, not theoretical..

 Q: What role does salt play in salt weathering?